Applying for the NDIS – what to do and where to get help

 Step 4: Provide evidence about your identity and disability

-The NDIA will use the evidence you provide to determine if you’re eligible to access the Scheme.
-It will also be needed down the track when you discuss your needs in readiness for your first plan, and for your future plans.
+The NDIA will use the evidence you provide to decide if you’re eligible to access the Scheme.
+It will also be used to help decide what funding is included in your NDIS plan down the track.

-Evidence needs to be recent and include reports and documentation that:
+Evidence needs to be recent (ideally within the past six months) and include reports and documentation that:

-- are completed by a health professional who’s treating you, and which pertain to your primary disability (the disability that affects you the most in your day-to-day life)
+- are completed by a health professional who’s treating you, and which address your primary disability (i.e. the disability that affects you the most in your day-to-day life)

-- address the impact of your disability on your life
+- address the impact of your disability on your daily life

-- discuss treatments and therapies you’ve tried so far and the results of these treatments
+- discuss treatments and therapies you’ve tried so far and the results of those

 - flag future treatments and therapies you might be able to try and what outcomes could be expected

-For more information about providing evidence, click here.
+For more information about providing evidence of your disability, click here.

-To confirm your residency status, you can provide a copy of your birth certificate, Australian citizenship or naturalisation certificate, or a foreign passport or travel document which includes a valid Australian permanent visa or a protected Special Category visa.
+To confirm your residency status, you can provide a copy of your birth certificate, Australian citizenship or naturalisation certificate, or a foreign passport or travel document that includes a valid permanent Australian visa or a protected Special Category visa.

 If your access request is successful, the NDIA will contact you to set up a planning meeting to discuss your needs.

-Plan managers (like My Plan Manager) are NDIS-registered providers who support participants to manage the funding in their NDIS plans.
-That means the NDIS pays for our services and we work with you to:
+Plan managers (like My Plan Manager) are NDIS registered providers who support participants to manage the funding in their NDIS plans.
+That means the NDIA pays for our services and we work with you to:

 - manage your budget